6 Things to Consider When Taking Your Dinghy Racing

 6. Are you insured?

 As mentioned above, anything can happen during a dinghy race so having a fully comprehensive insurance policy in place is vital.
 Dinghy insurance will offer you full racing risk cover, as well as a refund of your race entry fee should you not finish, personal accident cover and medical expenses cover.
-You’ll also have 30 days European cover for dinghy racing abroad.
+You’ll also have 30 days of European cover for dinghy racing abroad.
 For more information on dinghy insurance, click here.